 Google Analytics is Google's freemium web analytics service used for tracking and reporting website traffic.
 Integrating Google Analytics with Smartly.io will allow you to sync this information to the tool, and thus report and optimize on Google Analytics metrics.
-This article and the related sub-articles give a basic overview of Google Analytics and how to integrate it to Smartly.

 How Google Analytics tracking works